-The proposed method for storing the extracted leachate from the structural fill will be to pump it to two leachate storage tanks or a lined storage pond with a total capacity of 100,000 gallons.
-Leachate will be stored until the tanks or pond can be emptied.
+The proposed method for storing the extracted leachate from the structural fill will be to pump it to a 250,000 gallon storage tank with a secondary containment.
+Leachate will be stored until the tank can be emptied.
 Additional leachate can be stored in the structural fill as needed.